 There are some days you are on top of your Mommy game.
 You’ve kept the kids entertained, they’ve learned stuff, and the hosue is clean.
-Okay, I’ve never achieved this last one, but I achieved the first two with this ocean animals book craft.
+Okay, I’ve never achieved this last one, but I achieved the first two with this ocean animals book craft as part of homeschooling preschool.

 blank books, crepe paper, construction paper, glitter glue (I swear we go through rivers of this stuff), aluminum foil, markers